barseghyanartur/faker-file/docs/recipes.rst

     from storages.backends.s3boto3 import S3Boto3Storage

     # Faker doesn't know anything about Django.
 That's why, if we want to
-    # support remove storages, we need to manually check which file storage
+    # support remote storages, we need to manually check which file storage
     # backend is used.
 If `Boto3` storage backend (of the `django-storages`
     # package) is used we use the correspondent `AWSS3Storage` class of the
     # `faker-file`.